jamii/imp/diary.md

 The core problem here is that if we naively join tables together we may end up with intermediate results that are much larger than the final result.
 How much extra work this causes depends on what order the tables are joined in and how the data is distributed, both of which are hard to predict when writing the query.
 Traditional query planners try to estimate the size of intermediate results based on the statistics they gather about the currrent dataset.

-Yannakikis algorithm is much simpler.
+Yannakakis algorithm is much simpler.
 It works like this:

 1. If there is only one table, you are finished!
 2. Otherwise, pick an __ear__ table and it's __parent__ table where all the joined columns in the ear are joined on the parent